brndn6543/learn_c_programming/README.md

-# Learn C Programming Solution
+# Learn C Programming Solutions
 This repo contains solutions to basic programming challenges found in this application.